Today's Articles

 From his pulpit with one of the most accomplished African American congregations in America, he preached and encouraged a national audience to agitate for civil rights “until justice is done.”
 Grimke campaigned against racism in American churches and requested help from the Afro-Presbyterian Council to encourage Black moral uplift and self-help.
 He was also responsible for the creation of the American Negro Academy.
 Grimke supported Booker T. Washington’s self-help effort but joined the “radicals” of the times like W.E.B.
 Du Bois.

 He sided with Du Bois at the Carnegie Hall Conference in 1906, which led to the Niagara Movement and the NAACP.
 In 1923, he created a controversy with his Howard University School of Religion convocation address, “What Is the Trouble with Christianity Today?”
-Here he denounced groups like the YMCA and the “federation of white churches” for their racist policies while challenging the sincerity of the faith of many political leaders.
-Francis Grimke, a true spiritual leader with a conviction for his people, lived in Washington, D.C., until his death in 1937.
+Here, he denounced groups like the YMCA and the “federation of white churches” for their racist policies while challenging the sincerity of the faith of many political leaders.
+Francis Grimke, a true spiritual leader with a conviction for his people, lived in Washington, D.C., until he died in 1937.

 To Become a Social/Community Service Manager